 Alcohol can and does make changes to how the brain works, and it can also influence bodily functions.
 There are many factors that can play a role in how much alcohol will impact a person, such as personal biology, genetics, metabolism, and environmental aspects.
 Alcohol will therefore have a different effect on each individual.
 As a general rule, alcohol is not recommended if a person is trying to get pregnant; however, prior drinking is not expected to be a significant deterrent to conception later in life.

-Research on Alcohol and Fertility in Women
+Research on Alcohol and Female Fertility

 In general, most medical professionals will recommend against drinking, even in moderation, while trying to conceive.
 For one thing, it can be difficult to know exactly when conception takes place, and alcohol is known to harm a growing fetus.